Getting there

 -

-From Tokyo, take the JR Joetsu Shinkansen to Niigata (2 hours), then transfer to a limited express train to Tsuruoka or Sakata (2 hours).
-The trip takes around 4 to 4.5 hours, costs about 14,000 yen, and is fully covered by the Japan Rail Pass and JR East Nagano Niigata Area Pass.
-Trains run about every two hours.
+From Tokyo, take the JR Joetsu Shinkansen to Niigata, which takes about 2 hours.
+Then transfer to a limited express train to Tsuruoka or Sakata, which takes another 2 hours.
+The full trip takes around 4 to 4.5 hours and costs about 14,000 yen.
+It's fully covered by the Japan Rail Pass and the JR East Nagano Niigata Area Pass.
+Trains run roughly every two hours.

 -